 Construction on the Archabbey Basilica was begun in the late 19th century and completed in 1905.
 Its architect was William Schickel.
 For more on its history, refer to the book Saint Vincent Basilica: One Hundred Years.

-Saint Vincent Basilica Parish is a parish of the Diocese of Greensburg and shares a campus with Saint Vincent College, Saint Vincent Seminary, and Saint Vincent Archabbey.
+Saint Vincent Basilica Parish is a parish of the Diocese of Greensburg and shares a campus with Saint Vincent College, Saint Vincent Seminary, and Saint Vincent Archabbey which are run and staffed by the Benedictine monks.
 The Basilica Gift Shop shares space in the Parish Center, which is adjacent to the Archabbey Basilica.

 The parish also has a property near Saint Vincent Lake called the Grove, where we hold our festival, parish picnic, funeral lunches and other parish events.
 The Grove is available for rental for wedding receptions, baby and bridal showers, anniversary and graduation parties, family and class reunions and other events.
 For more information, contact Holly Sigut at 724-539-8629, ext.
 10 or email firstname.lastname@example.org